Living expenses during your trip consist of food, accommodation, local transport and various other expenses on the way.

 It is much more difficult to predict how much you will spend during the actual trip.
-It depends on the destination, the number of travelers in your party, personal requirements etc. But there are, however, a couple of rules-of-thumb that may help you find a level that suits your needs.
+It depends on the destination, the number of travelers in your party, personal requirements etc. But there are, however, five rules-of-thumb that may help you find a level that suits your needs.

 - It's always less expensive to travel with others than it is to travel on your own.
 A couple's expenses are only 50% percent higher than the expenses of someone travelling on his/her own.